Home > Digital technologies > Cybersecurity > Pentester, an ethical hacker who protects your business

 Did you say ethical hacker?

-If the term “hacker” has existed in the United States since the 1950s, it has long had a bad press in France.
-“In itself, hacking is neither good nor bad.
-The hacker is above all a tinkerer.
-Some people have malicious intentions, they are hackers.
-Others, like pentesters, have “ethics”,” explains Julien Valiente.
-In France, the word “pentester” appeared around the 2010s and designates the practice of hacking as part of a professional activity.
+While the term 'hacker' has existed in the United States since the 1950s, it has long had a bad press in France.
+"In itself, hacking is neither good nor bad.
+A hacker is first and foremost a tinkerer.
+Some hackers have malicious intent.
+Others, like pentesters, have an 'ethic'", explains Julien Valiente.
+In France, the word "pentester" appeared around 2010 and refers to the practice of hacking as part of a professional activity.

-“The pentester practices hacking for ethical purposes through intrusion tests,” repeats Julien Valiente.
-It is in fact responsible for identifying weak points, flaws and defects in security.
-By stepping into the shoes of an attacker, it identifies attack scenarios and paths that hackers could take.
-The ultimate goal of its mission is to help companies put the appropriate protection measures in place.
+"The pentester practices hacking for ethical purposes through penetration tests", Julien Valiente repeats.
+Their job is to identify weaknesses, flaws and defects in security.
+By putting himself in the shoes of an attacker, he identifies attack scenarios and the paths that hackers might take.
+The ultimate aim of his mission is to help companies put in place the appropriate protection measures.

-Concretely, the pentester's activities are organized on a daily basis around three major missions.
-The first consists of carry out intrusion tests to try to find flaws in security systems.
-The second concerns thewriting reports containing information summaries and data correlations.
+In practical terms, the pentester's day-to-day activities are organised around three main tasks.
+The first is to carry out penetration tests to try and find flaws in the security systems.
+The second concerns thereport writing containing information summaries and data correlations.
 The pentester transcribes the weak points it detects in terms of security.
-Finally, he devotes the rest of his time to carry out tests to improve your practice.
+Finally, they devote the rest of their time to carry out tests to improve your practice.

-Some large companies recruit salaried pentesters if their needs justify it.
-Pentesters can thus test new products developed by the company internally and systematically.
+Some large companies recruit employed pentesters if their needs justify it.
+The pentesters can then systematically test new products developed by the company in-house.

-These skills are currently in high demand, the salary of pentesters generally does not fall below €40,000 gross per year for beginners.
-As for more experienced profiles (8 to 10 years of career), they obtain salaries around €70,000 to €85,000 gross annually.
+As these skills are currently in high demand, salaries for pentesters generally do not fall below €40,000 gross per annum for beginners.
+More experienced profiles (8 to 10 years' career) earn salaries of around €70,000 to €85,000 gross per year.

-Furthermore, many pentesters work independently to be able to choose their missions according to the technical interest and the challenge they represent.
-The person responsible for defining the contours of the mission is generally the CISO, the CIO (when he wants to test the security of a new architecture) or the product manager (as part of the launch of software, for example).
+In addition, many pentesters work on a freelance basis so that they can choose their assignments according to the technical interest and challenge they represent.
+The person responsible for defining the scope of the assignment is generally the CISONext comes the actual penetration testing, which is carried out by the IT department (when it wants to test the security of a new architecture) or the product manager (as part of a software launch, for example).
 Next comes the actual penetration testing.

-Not all pentests are carried out under the same conditions.
+Not all pentests are created under the same conditions.
 There are three main types:

-• Le external pentest, during which the pentester tries to enter the client's information system from the Internet.
+• Le external pentestThe pentester attempts to enter the customer's information system from the Internet.

-• Le internal pentest, achieved by giving internal access to the pentester (access that a hacker could have obtained).
+• Le internal pentestThis was achieved by giving the pentester internal access (access that could have been obtained by a hacker).

-• Le product pentest, which relates for example to a device, an electronic device or even specific software.
+• Le product pentestwhich relates, for example, to an appliance, an electronic device or specific software.

-Besides this, there are also different types of methodologies, depending on the amount of prior information the pentester has.
-We thus distinguish the pentest into:
+There are also different types of methodology, depending on the amount of prior information available to the pentester.
+Pentesting can be divided into :

-• “Grey Box” with some information such as a login and password pair or a map of the information system,
+• A "Grey Box" with information such as a login and password or a map of the information system,

 • "White Box" with all the information.

-Pentesting is a highly regulated activity, notably by law, international standards such as ISO, benchmarks such as MITER ATT&CK or certifications (OWASP, for example), the mastery of which attests to know-how and probity.
+Pentesting is a highly regulated activity, governed by law, international standards such as ISO, and standards such as MITRE ATT&CK or certifications (OWASP(for example), the mastery of which attests to know-how and probity.

-1. Acknowledgement : the pentester collects data on its target, generally using tools (Sublist3r, Nmap, Nessus, OpenVAS, Burp Suite, Wireshark, Aircrack-ng…).
+1. Acknowledgement The pentester collects data on its target, generally using tools such as Sublist3r, Nmap, Nessus, OpenVAS, Burp Suite, Wireshark and Aircrack-ng.

-3. Exploitation of vulnerabilities : the pentester attempts to penetrate the system using vulnerabilities identified on the perimeter.
+3. Exploitation of vulnerabilities The pentester attempts to penetrate the system using vulnerabilities identified in the perimeter.

-4. Persistence : the pentester tries to find mechanisms allowing him to expand his control and remain in the system for a long time.
+4. Persistence The pentester tries to find mechanisms that will enable him to extend his control and remain in the system for the long term.

 5. Cleaning : the pentester tries to remove his traces to erase any mark of his passage.

-The key word of these different stages?
+The watchword for these different stages?
 Realism.
-These different steps simply refer to how a cybercriminal works.
+These different stages simply refer to the way in which a cybercriminal proceeds.

-As a discipline, pentesting is organized into different specialties.
-Each specialty requires a certain number of technical skills.
-Among the different pentester profiles, we distinguish:
+As a discipline, pentesting is organised into different specialities.
+Each speciality requires a certain number of technical skills.
+The different profiles of pentesters include :

-• The specialists in attacks on communications networks, with strong skills in networking, protocols and network architectures.
+• The specialists attacks on communication networkswith solid skills in networks, protocols and network architectures.

-• The cryptography specialists, who have excellent knowledge in algorithms, software engineering and mathematics.
+• The cryptography specialistswho have an excellent knowledge of algorithms, software engineering and mathematics.

-• The web attack specialists, who know the main frameworks targeted, the strengths and weaknesses of the modules and computer languages used.
+• The specialists in web attacksThey are familiar with the main target frameworks and the strengths and weaknesses of the modules and computer languages used.

-• The human specialists, experts in social engineering and capable of compromising users.
+• The people specialistsThey are experts in social engineering and are capable of compromising users.

-The vulnerabilities most often searched for by pentesters relate to code injections, queries and templates, and authentication bypasses.
-Please note: the pentester must know how to code (Python, C, Go, Ruby, LUA, assembler, Perl), because he may have to write his own programs.
-He must also train continuously to keep his skills up to date.
+The vulnerabilities most often sought by hackers concern injections code, requests and templates, and bypassing authentication methods.
+Please note: the pentester must know how to code (Python, C, Go, Ruby, LUA, assembler, Perl), as they may have to write their own programmes.
+They must also undergo continuous training to keep their skills up to date.

-Deeply in love with freedom, the pentester can be a bit solitary, but this character trait is often compensated by an ability to work in a team and a real desire to share his knowledge and experiences.
+Profoundly freedom-loving, the pentester can be a bit of a loner, but this character trait is often offset by an ability to work as part of a team and a genuine desire to share their knowledge and experience.

 Increased training needs